MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-sign-up.md

 ---
-title: Add sign-up in native iOS app
+title: Add sign-up in native iOS/macOS app
-description: Learn how to add sign-up using email one-time passcode or email and password, and collect user attributes in an iOS mobile app using native authentication.
+description: Learn how to add sign-up using email one-time passcode or email and password, and collect user attributes in an iOS/macOS app using native authentication.

 author: henrymbuguakiarie
 manager: mwongerapk